ca4ti/proxmox-script-installer/README.md

-# Script to install Proxmox 5.x and 6.x on a Dedicated Hetzner Server
+# Script to install Proxmox 5.x, 6.x and 7.x on a Dedicated Hetzner Server

 The Proxmox-Version depends on your OS:
-Proxmox 5.x on Debian Jessie and Proxmox 6.x on Debian Buster
+Proxmox 5.x on Debian Jessie, Proxmox 6.x on Debian Buster and Proxmox 7.x on Debian Bullseye

 - Install Proxmox on your server
 - Let's Encrypt Certificate for the Proxmox-Interface